Smart Budgeting Tips: How to Plan Money & Manage Finances

 Income

 Is the foundation of your budget.
-It includes all sources of earnings, such as salary, side hustles, rental income, dividends, and any other revenue streams.
-Understanding your total income helps in making realistic financial plans.
+It includes all sources of your earnings such as salary, side hustles, rental income, dividends and any other revenue streams.
+In budgeting, income determines how much you will save and the level and types of expenses you can make.
+It also determines the quality of your life and genaral financial plans and decisions.

 Fixed Expenses